nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `Room` objects are stored in a `UniqueRoomList` which is held by `AddressBook`.

 ##### Alternatives considered
+* **Alternative 1 (current choice):** Abstract fields of Room out as separate classes
+    * Pros:
+        * Each field can take care of its own validation
+        * Updating a field does not update the Room class itself
+    * Cons:
+        * More classes to manage and individually track
+        * Might be unintuitive to initially understand
-* The common paradigm of leaving fields such as RoomNumber, RoomType etc as member variables of the Room class was considered.
-We chose not to go down this path for 2 main reasons:
+* **Alternative 2:** Leave fields of Room as member variables of the Room class
-    1. Placing all the Room's fields as member variables of the Room class would force verification of each field to be held within the Room class.
-This is additional responsibility the Room class needs to take on, In addition, any changes to a field such as a change in verification rules would affect the entire room class rather than just the field itself.
-    1. Leading on from point 1, this approach is less object-oriented as well, and would go against good SWE practices.
+    * Pros:
+        * Everything is self-contained within the Room class, single source of "truth"
+    * Cons
+        * Field verification becomes a responsibility of the Room class which is not desirable (Violation of SRP)
+        * Changes to individual fields would impact the Room class which may unintentionally break other things
+        * Less object oriented approach which goes against the principles of how this project was set up

 #### Add Room
 This section will detail the implementation of the Add Room feature via the `oadd` command,